 Can be created by sending falsified sip requests to other parties such that numerous transactions originating in the backwards direction comes to the target server created congestion.
 Some examples of implementation of DOS attacks :

 - Attackers creates a falsified source IP address and a corresponding Via header field that identify a targeted host as the originator of the request.
 Then send this to large number of SIP network element.
-This geneerates DOS aimed at target.
+This generates DOS aimed at target.

 - Attackers uses falsified Route header field values in a request that identify the target host and then send such messages to forking proxies that will amplify messaging sent to the target.